 Stephen at Cambridge University

-Stephen is currently Director of Research at the Department of Applied Mathematics and Theoretical Physics (DAMTP) and Founder of the Centre for Theoretical Cosmology (CTC) at the University of Cambridge.
-For over thirty years he has lead the General Relativity group in DAMTP and he has been Principal Investigator of the COSMOS National Cosmology Supercomputer since 1997.
-Stephen is also the Emeritus Lucasian Professor for Cambridge, a prestigious title that boasts Isaac Newton, Paul Dirac and Charles Babbage amongst its previous holders.
+Stephen was Director of Research at the Department of Applied Mathematics and Theoretical Physics (DAMTP) and Founder of the Centre for Theoretical Cosmology (CTC) at the University of Cambridge.
+For over thirty years he led the General Relativity group in DAMTP and he was Principal Investigator of the COSMOS National Cosmology Supercomputer since 1997.
+Stephen was also the Emeritus Lucasian Professor for Cambridge, a prestigious title that boasts Isaac Newton, Paul Dirac and Charles Babbage amongst its previous holders.

-During his time at Cambridge Professor Hawking has written a large number of publications.
-The best way to read the most recent publications by Professor Hawking or his colleagues is by going to the SLAC SPIRES HEP site and searching for "Find author Hawking".
+During his time at Cambridge Professor Hawking wrote a large number of publications.
+The best way to read the academic publications authored by Professor Hawking or his colleagues is by going to the SLAC SPIRES HEP site and searching for "Find author Hawking".

 The Department of Applied Mathematics and Theoretical Physics (DAMTP) at the Centre for Mathematical Sciences (CMS), University of Cambridge.